Manjunath2005R/jarvis-voice-assistant/README.md

 📍 India

-🛠️ Passionate about Python, AI, and futuristic assistants.
+🛠️ Passionate about Python, AI, Cloud and futuristic assistants.